celinebeier/highlights/Outreach+Organizing/README.md

 # Science Outreach and Event Organization
-These are examples of my work in science outreach events:
+This folder contains some examples of the outreach and physics programs I have worked on in the last years:

 - For the Rutherford Museum and McPherson Collections at McGill University I created two exhibitions about X-Rays at McGill and acoustics reseaech in the 19th century.
 The PDF filest contain the labels as well as pictures of the finished exhibition spaces.
 - In 2023, I organized Wikipedia workshop at McGill with the non-profit organization Arts+Feminism focused on increasing the visibilty of Canadian eomen in physics.
 Details about the event can be found here: